TomWesley/Buying-Lower-Smarter/README.md

 ### Running dailyjob.py
 If you want a short-range, daily process:

-    1. Check dailyjob.py’s start_date and end_date logic.
+1. Check dailyjob.py's start_date and end_date logic.

 2. Confirm or edit the references to dailyjobHelperMain.py or dailyjobHelperAI.py.

 3. Run:

+    ```bash
     python dailyjob.py
+    ```

 4. The script can be scheduled (using cron, Task Scheduler, etc.) to execute daily.

 ### Other Utilities
 - csvCleaner.py: